GabCas28/Image-Repository/README.md

 ## Linked entity classes :link:

-These classes represent the basic structure of the objects that will be stored into the database, along with the elemental CRUD (Create, Read, Update, Delete) operations.
+These classes represent the basic structure of the objects that will be stored into the database.

 The initial database interfaces are the following: